gmickel/CodeWhisper/README.md

 ## 📚 API

 CodeWhisper can be used programmatically in your Node.js projects.
 For detailed API documentation and examples, please refer to [LIBRARY_USAGE.md](LIBRARY_USAGE.md).

+## 🤝 Contributing

+We welcome contributions to CodeWhisper!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## 🏎️ Roadmap

+* [x] Add AI-assisted task creation and code generation
+* [ ] Add GitHub/GitLab integration for fetching issues and pull requests
+* [ ] Finish OpenAI and Groq support
+* [ ] Add support for other LLMs
+* [ ] Experiment with partial file modifications
+* [ ] Experiment with generateObject with a fixed schema
+* [ ] Run evaluations on generated code
+* [ ] Possibly add agentic behaviors

 ## ❓ FAQ